Harshita-Kohli/Harshita-Kohli/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Problem Solving, HTML, CSS, Javascript
 - 📫 How to reach me: https://www.linkedin.com/in/harshita-kohli-4499b91b6/
+- 💎 I love to blend my skills and creativity to create some real-world projects that can help the world in a huge way!

 <!---